 A child under the age of 19 is called a “minor”.
 “Mature minor consent” is the consent a child gives to receive health care after the child has been assessed by a health care provider as having the necessary understanding to give the consent.
 A child who is assessed by a health care provider as being capable to give consent is called a "mature minor".

 A child who is a mature minor may make their own health care decisions independent of their parents' or guardians' wishes.
 In B.C. there is no set age when a child is considered capable to give consent.

-- The need for the treatment
+- The need for the health care

-- What the treatment involves and
+- What the health care involves and

 How does “mature minor consent” relate to immunization?

 In B.C., immunizations for school aged children are given in grade 6 and grade 9 (and other grades if children are behind in immunization or at risk for certain vaccine-preventable diseases).
 Most of the time, the vaccines are given by nurses at immunization clinics held at schools.
 Children may also get vaccines at a health unit, youth clinic, doctor's office or pharmacy.
 In all of these settings, a child can consent to the vaccine on their own behalf if the health care provider has determined that the child is capable of making this decision.

 Although there is no set age for when a child becomes capable, common practice is for parents or guardians of children in grade 6 to give consent for their child to be immunized.
 However, children in grade 9 and older are given the opportunity to consent for themselves.
 If a child refuses a vaccine for which their parent or guardian has consented, they must be informed of the risks of not having it.

 The immunization records of any child who gives their own consent will not be shared with the parent or guardian, unless the child gives permission.